Adam Barlow: 2001–2007

 Adam first appears aged 12 when he is visiting his uncle Peter Barlow (Chris Gascoyne), grandfather Ken Barlow (William Roache) and Ken's partner Deirdre Rachid (Anne Kirkbride), with his mother, Susan Barlow (Joanna Foster).
 It is revealed that Ken's arch-enemy and Susan's former husband, Mike Baldwin (Johnny Briggs), is Adam's father.
 Adam is injured in a car crash that kills Susan.
 Following a custody battle between Ken and Mike, Adam goes to live with Mike but then leaves for boarding school in Scotland.
 He returns after doing his Highers exams.

 Adam purchases a car from an auction, but in an embarrassing turn of events, after filling his car up with petrol on a day out with his girlfriend Candice Stowe (Nikki Sanderson), his car ignites by the roadside.
 The cause of the fire is a mystery until a WPC informs him that his car functions on diesel, not petrol.
 He works at his father's factory, Underworld, and irritates his older half-brother, Danny Baldwin (Bradley Walsh), by being the apple of his father's eye.
 He is dumped by ambitious Candice via letter, has a short fling with Kelly Crabtree (Tupele Dorgu), and has a crush on Sarah Platt (Tina O'Brien) when he first returns to Weatherfield.
 Adam begins dating shy factory worker Joanne Jackson (Zaraah Abrahams) after they flirt at his birthday party.

 Adam is devastated when Mike dies of a heart attack.
 Adam is determined to bring Danny down after he steals his inheritance, unaware that Mike's will is invalid because a more recent will left everything to him.
-Only Danny and Leanne Battersby (Jane Danson) are aware that it existed and Danny is determined to ensure that Adam does not get his inheritance.
+Only Danny and Leanne Battersby (Jane Danson) are aware that it existed, and Danny is determined to ensure that Adam does not get his inheritance.
 However, following her split from Danny, Leanne gives a copy of the new will to Adam, meaning he could claim his inheritance and press criminal charges against Danny.
 After Danny is questioned by the police, he offers Adam a 40% share of the factory and, acting on Ken's advice, Adam accepts.
 In September 2006, Adam sells his 40% to Liam Connor (Rob James-Collier).
 Liam's older brother, Paul (Sean Gallagher), purchases the remaining 60% in January 2007.
 Joanne later dumps Adam by text message, after not seeing him for months.
-Adam leaves Weatherfield in April and moves to Portsmouth with his uncle, Peter, where they open a bookies together.
+Adam leaves Weatherfield in April and moves to Portsmouth with his uncle, Peter, where they open a betting shop together.